skeeto/skeeto.github.com/_posts/2018-09-20-From-Vimperator-to-Tridactyl.markdown

 calamity, which is far better than I had imagined.
 Other than the frequent minor annoyances, I'm pretty satisfied.

-In exchange I get better mouseless browsing and much, *much* better performance.
-I'm not kidding, **the difference Firefox Quantum makes is night and day**.
-In my own case, Firefox 60 ESR is using *one third* of the memory of Firefox 52 ESR, and I'm not experiencing the gradual memory leak.
-This really makes a difference on my laptop with 4GB of RAM.
+In exchange I get better mouseless browsing and much better performance.
+I'm not kidding, the difference Firefox Quantum makes is night and day.
+~~In my own case, Firefox 60 ESR is using *one third* of the memory of Firefox 52 ESR~~ (Update: after more experience with it, I realize its just as much of a memory hog as before), and I'm not experiencing the gradual memory leak. ~~This really makes a difference on my laptop with 4GB of RAM.~~

 So was it worth giving up that 15% capability for these improvements?
 Perhaps it was.
 Now that I've finally made the leap, I'm feeling a lot